 Because of the regenerative properties of both frankincense and helichrysum, these essential oils also make great choices for helping to minimize the appearance of stretch marks.
 You can try these oils, blended with olive or coconut oil, with a derma roller to maximize the effect and minimize healing time.

-In fact, I developed a great stretch mark cream with all of these essential oils, along with other healing properties.
+Here is a great DIY stretch mark cream with all of these essential oils, along with other healing properties.

 3. Coconut Oil